 - Fault of Occupancy

-Any Exhibitor failing to occupy reserved space by 3:00 p.m.
-Central time, March 7, 2022, shall forfeit the space without reimbursement.
-Exhibitors arriving after this time must contact HAI Show Management to determine if space is available and, if so, to schedule their move-in.
-Exhibitors arriving late may be given exhibit space different from their original assigned space at the discretion of HAI Show Management and may be required to wait until after the exhibit hall closes in order to move-in.
+Any Exhibitor failing to occupy reserved space by 3:00 p.m. local time, March 6, 2023, shall forfeit the space without reimbursement.
+Exhibitors arriving after this time must contact HAI Show Management to determine if space is available and, if so, to schedule Exhibitor’s move-in.
+Exhibitors arriving late may be given exhibit space different from their original assigned space at the sole discretion of HAI Show Management and may be required to wait until after the exhibit hall closes in order to move-in.

 - Unoccupied Space

-HAI shall have the right to use any unoccupied space beginning at 3:00 p.m.
-Central time, March 7, 2022 to suit its own convenience, including relocating an exhibit or selling the space to another Exhibitor without any rebate or allowance to the defaulting Exhibitor.
+HAI shall have the right to use any unoccupied space beginning at 3:00 p.m. local time, March 6, 2023 to suit its own convenience, including relocating an exhibit or selling the space to another Exhibitor without any rebate or allowance to the defaulting Exhibitor.
 HAI assumes no responsibility for having included the name of the defaulting Exhibitor, or description of company products/services in any printed or electronic materials related to the Show.

 - Distribution of Materials

 Publications and advertising material of any description may be displayed and distributed only within the display space(s) assigned to the Exhibitor presenting such material.
 No Exhibitor is permitted to distribute materials outside of their assigned exhibit space.
 Exhibitor is not permitted to display or distribute advertising materials, of any description, booth-to-booth.
 Materials distributed to other booths will be confiscated.
 All Exhibitor advertisements shall comply with the GWCC Authority’s Event Policy and Procedures Manual, and Exhibitors shall not dim, cover, block, or obstruct any fixed advertising panels which have been placed in the Center without prior written consent.